nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-coding.md

 Unit tests serve as the specification for a class or function.
 Someone who is new to a codebase should be able to read a unit test and understand what the code is supposed to do.

 A clean test is one that can be easily read and understood.
-Writing clean tests is important as it removes barriers to understanding and helps to ensure that the functional code is doing what is intended.
+Writing clean tests is important as it removes barriers to understanding and ensures that the code is doing what is intended.

-Have you ever reviewed code and spent more time trying to understand the test code than the functional code.
-Have you ever given up on really trying to understand the test and just accepted the change?
+Have you ever reviewed code and spent more time trying to understand the test than the functional code.
+Have you ever given up and just accepted the change?
 After all, the author probably knew what they were doing, right?

 This page shows small improvements that can be made to lower the bar for comprehension.

 ## Naming

-Fields SHOULD be named to clarify their meaning within the test.
+Fields names should make clear their purpose within the test.

 When using mocking frameworks clearly identify mock objects and argument captors.
 E.g. Mocks can be prefixed with 'mock...' and Captors can be suffixed with '...Captor'